Other Items Related To Publication 575

 Publication 939, General Rule for Pensions and Annuities

-This publication explains how to determine the tax treatment of pension and annuity income under the General Rule.
+This publication gives you the information you need to determine the tax treatment of your pension and annuity income under the General Rule.

 Form 1099-R, Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc.

 File this form for each person to whom you have made a designated distribution or are treated as having made a distribution of $10 or more from profit-sharing or retirement plans, any individual retirement arrangements (IRAs), annuities, pensions, insurance contracts, survivor income benefit plans, permanent and total disability payments under life insurance contracts, charitable gift annuities, etc.

 Form 4972, Tax on Lump-Sum Distributions (From Qualified Plans of Participants Born Before January 2, 1936)